timdouglas/petlab/SOLUTION.md

   Finished adding scenarios to the feature file, had to do a bit more curl to understand how the API filtering works.
   Next I'll set up the dev environment, add typescript and prettier etc

-  nb: had to use `npm i --legacy-peer-deps` to get typescript installed with react-scripts
+  nb: had to use `npm i --legacy-peer-deps` to get typescript installed with react-scripts, which

 - 19:38
   While waiting for things to install I'm thinking about the best way of hooking up the API to the app.
 I think redux toolkit query will be a good fit.
 It'll give us caching and store integration for the results, not to mention hooks to use with the filters.